 - Tuva Labs – research-based tools and inquiry-based tasks enhance students’ learning and application of essential mathematical, statistical, and probability concepts.

 - TerraScope – worldwide environmental and social demographic data in a manipulative digital platform that can drive inquiry investigations (TerraPopulus datasets synthesized from a variety of sources for broad application).

 - FieldScope by BSCS and National Geographic – online mapping for citizen science investigation

 - iDigBio – large set of digitized natural history collections, along with educational resources and ideas for classroom use.

-- BioRadiant – easy-to-use web-based data analysis interface for data analytics in R, built using Shiny.
-QUBES modified Radiant for use with biological data.
+- Serenity – easy-to-use web-based data analysis interface for data analytics in R, built using Shiny.

 - StatKey – collection of web-based statistics apps, written to pair with the statistics textbook “Statistics: Unlocking the power of data” by Lock^5.
 Has datasets available or you can upload your own.